Connect with us

 “A Kenyan at the Coast seeking approval to build permanent structures using, say mangrove timber or coral stones, which are abundant in the region, will be able to do so under the law as long as standardisation is done and the materials pass the safety test,” Prof Maringa said.

-Local developers have been pushing for revision of existing construction guidelines terming them as a major hindrance to the development of low cost housing in the country.
+Local developers have been pushing for revision of existing construction guidelines terming them as a major hindrance to the development of low-cost housing in the country.

-“It is hard to believe that a house built of timber walling cannot be approved by the Nairobi County since it does not meet the standards that warrant approval, yet about half of the city’s population lives in slums built of tins and mud,” says Munyaka Thuku, a Kasarani-based property developer.
+“It is hard to believe that a house built of timber walling cannot be approved by the Nairobi County since it does not meet the standards that warrant approval, yet about half of the city’s population lives in slums built of tins and mud,” says Munyaka Thuku, a property developer.

-According to the Kenya Bureau of Standards (Kebs), which has already unveiled a roadmap for employing the Eurocodes, the new guidelines will form a common basis for research that will help create innovations for low cost housing development.
+According to the Kenya Bureau of Standards (Kebs), which has already unveiled a roadmap for employing the Eurocodes, the new guidelines will form a common basis for research that will help create innovations for low-cost housing development.

 The adoption of the new building code will, however, occur within five years since builders will have to undergo some retraining.